Winter trip shape

 When slopeside is worth the premium

 Pay for Peak 8, Peak 7, or Peak 9 convenience when the group talks like the mountain is the whole point.
-Short winter trips, families managing gear, and first-chair people usually buy back enough friction to justify it.
+Short winter trips, families managing gear, and first-chair people usually buy back enough hassle to justify it.

 Breckenridge Main Street as a ski trip base